€14.95

 What are the seven 'energy tactics'?

-- 'Spark' the energy with a fill;
+- Spark the energy with a (part of a) fill

-- 'Build' the energy with a break;
+- Break the energy with a (part of a) break

-- 'Boost' the energy with a rhythm.
+- Build the energy with a (part of a) break

 Genres